Erwin Rommel: Treatment of Jews and other civilians in North Africa

 Robert Satloff writes in his book Among the Righteous: Lost Stories from the Holocaust's Long Reach into Arab Lands that as the German and Italian forces retreated across Libya towards Tunisia, the Jewish population became victim upon which they released their anger and frustration.
 According to Satloff Afrika Korps soldiers plundered Jewish property all along the Libyan coast.
 This violence and persecution only came to an end with the arrival of General Montgomery in Tripoli on 23 January 1943.
 According to Maurice Remy, although there were antisemitic individuals in the Afrika Korps, actual cases of abuse are not known, even against the Jewish soldiers of the Eighth Army.
 Remy quotes Isaac Levy, the Senior Jewish Chaplain of the Eighth Army, as saying that he had never seen "any sign or hint that the soldiers [of the Afrika Korps] are antisemitic.".
 The Telegraph comments: "Accounts suggest that it was not Field Marshal Erwin Rommel but the ruthless SS colonel Walter Rauff who stripped Tunisian Jews of their wealth."

 Commenting on Rommel's conquest of Tunisia, Marvin Perry writes that: "The bridgehead Rommel established in Tunisia enabled the SS to herd Jews into slave labor camps."

-Der Spiegel writes that: "The SS had established a network of labor camps in Tunisia.
+Jan Friedmann writes that: "The SS had established a network of labor camps in Tunisia.
 More than 2,500 Tunisian Jews died in six months of German rule, and the regular army was also involved in executions."
-Caron writes on Der Spiegel that the camps were organised in early December 1942 by Nehring, the commander in Tunisia, and Rauff, while Rommel was retreating.
+Caron writes in Der Spiegel that the camps were organised in early December 1942 by Nehring, the commander in Tunisia, and Rauff, while Rommel was retreating.
 As commander of the German Afrika Korps, Nehring would continue to use Tunisian forced labour.
-Historian Clemens Vollnhals writes that use of Jews by Afrika Korps as forced labour is barely known, but it did happen alongside persecution of Jewish population (although on smaller scale than in Europe) and some of the labourers have died.
 According to Caddick-Adams, no Waffen-SS served under Rommel in Africa at any time and most of the activities of Rauff's detachment happened after Rommel's departure.
-Shepherd notes that during this time Rommel was retreating and there is no evidence that he had contact with the Einsatzkommando Klaus-Michael Mallmann, Martin Cüppers Smith Addressing the call of some authors to contextualise Rommel's actions in Italy and North Africa, Wolfgang Mährle notes that while it is undeniable that Rommel played the role of a Generalfeldmarschall in a criminal war, this only illustrates in a limited way his personal attitude and the actions resulted from that.
+Shepherd notes that during this time Rommel was retreating and there is no evidence that he had contact with the Einsatzkommando.
+Addressing the call of some authors to contextualise Rommel's actions in Italy and North Africa, Wolfgang Mährle argues that while it is undeniable that Rommel played the role of a Generalfeldmarschall in a criminal war, this only illustrates in a limited way his personal attitude and the actions resulted from that.